jwhazel/mr-task-scheduler/README.md

  * Build a front end gui
  * Switch logging(and maybe task list?) to an actual database like mongo
  * Investigate fault tolerance options.
 Heartbeat server?
-        "onFail" : ""
-    }```

-`interval` can be a string with cron style syntax or it can use the object literal syntax that node-schedule supports: https://github.com/node-schedule/node-schedule#recurrencerule-properties

-Tasks:
-Are executed by `execFile()` and can be anything that is able to be executed on the command line.